Rainbow Arborescence Conjecture: Complexity with fixed root

 \section{Complexity with fixed root}

-Observe that if all colors have the same root $r$, then a rainbow spanning arborescence rooted at $r$ exists and one can find one by a simple greedy approach, while there exists no spanning arborescence rooted at a different vertex, since $r$ has no incoming arc in $G$.
+Observe that if all colors have the same root $r$, then a rainbow spanning arborescence rooted at $r$ exists and can be found by the following simple greedy approach: consider the colors in an arbitrary order, and in each step add an arc of the current color that leaves the vertex set of the already constructed rainbow arborescence.
+Furthermore, there is no rainbow spanning arborescence rooted at a different vertex, since $r$ has no incoming arc in $G$.
 In the general setting, a natural approach to find a rainbow spanning arborescence would be to fix a root, start with an empty arc set, and augment it by adding an arc of each color one-by-one.
 It, however, turns out that finding a rainbow arborescence rooted at a fixed vertex is hard.
-More precisely, let \textsc{Rooted-RA} denote the problem where the input is a graph $G$ that is the disjoint union of $n-1$ spanning arborescences $A_1, A_2, \dots, A_{n-1}$ (with arbitrary roots) along with a target root vertex $r$, and the goal is to decide if $G$ contains a rainbow spanning arborescence rooted at $r$.
+More precisely, let \textsc{Rooted-RA} denote the problem where the input is a directed graph $G$ that is the disjoint union of $n-1$ spanning arborescences $A_1, \dots, A_{n-1}$ (with arbitrary roots) along with a target root vertex $r$, and the goal is to decide if $G$ contains a rainbow spanning arborescence rooted at $r$.

 \begin{thm} \textsc{Rooted-RA} is NP-complete even if exactly two vertices are roots of the input arborescences. \end{thm} \begin{proof} The problem is clearly in NP\@.
 We prove hardness by reduction from the 3-dimensional matching problem, denoted by \textsc{3DM}\@.
 In \textsc{3DM}, we are given a tripartite $3$-uniform hypergraph $\cH=(X,Y,Z;\mathcal{E})$ where $|X|=|Y|=|Z|=p$, $|\cE| = q$, and $\cE\subseteq X\times Y\times Z$, and the goal is to decide whether $\cH$ has a perfect matching.
 This problem is known to be NP-complete~\cite[(SP2)]{garey1979computers}.